Ensuring your land has top quality soil holds the key to producing high quality grass, ensuring it looks wonderful and performs efficiently.

-Soil fertility affects grass growth and analysis is vital to discern precisely how healthy the soil is.
-Soil samples are taken from different points in each field then tested and analysed in the lab:
+Soil fertility affects grass growth and a soil analysis is vital to evaluate precisely how healthy the soil is.
+Soil samples are taken from different points in each field, mixed to get an overall picture of the soil, and then tested and analysed independently by expert agronomists.
+It is tested for both a wide range of micro and macro nutrient levels and pH balance:

 - If nutrient levels are low, grass growth will be poor and the quality of the grass as a feed will be poor too, because it lacks the vital mineral elements that your animals require